noon92/femtofox/Getting_started.md

  - Bare PCB - you have all of the necessary components on hand
  - SMD populated PCB - you have a Luckfox Pico Mini and suitable radio module on hand, plus any other headers or connectors desired.
  - Radio and header populated PCB - only a Luckfox Pico Mini is required to complete the build.
-Two sets of files are provided for this, based on the radio module
+Two sets of files are provided for this, based on the radio module required:
+	 - 22db (E22-900M22S)
+	 - 30db (E22-900M30S)

+Upload the Gerber .zip file to a PCB maker of your choice, e.g.:
+ - JLCPCB
+ - PCBWay
+ - OSHPark

+If required, upload

 ###
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTc2Mzc4NjhdfQ==
+eyJoaXN0b3J5IjpbLTEwNDQzNDI1MDddfQ==
 -->